Contributing#

 cibuildwheel --platform linux --archs aarch64 # 64-bit Arm for mobile devices, Apple M-series, and AWS Graviton

-cibuildwheel --platform macos # works only on MacOS
+cibuildwheel --platform macos # works only on macOS

 cibuildwheel --platform windows # works only on Windows